 "§ 48-3-708.
-Post-adoption contact agreements and orders.
+Post-adoption contact agreements and orders for minors in the custody of a department of social services.

-- (a) Prior to executing a relinquishment, the parent or parents of a minor adoptee and the prospective adoptive parent or parents may voluntarily participate in a court-approved mediation program to reach a voluntarily mediated post-adoption contact agreement.
-A biological parent who has not reached 18 years of age shall have legal capacity to enter a post-adoption contact agreement and shall be as fully bound by the agreement as if the biological parent had attained 18 years of age. - (b) The Administrative Office of the Courts shall develop and make available appropriate forms for implementation of this section. - (c) Venue for approval and enforcement of such agreement shall be before the district court having jurisdiction under Chapter 7B of the General Statutes. - (d) Other people may be invited to participate in the mediation by mutual consent of the parent(s) executing a relinquishment and the prospective adoptive parent(s).
-However, these invitees shall not be parties to any agreement reached during that mediation and shall not receive copies of any agreement. - (e) Mediation proceedings and information relating to those proceedings under this subsection shall be confidential.
+- (a) Prior to executing a relinquishment, the parent or parents of a minor adoptee who is in the custody of a county department of social services pursuant to an order entered under Subchapter I of Chapter 7B of the General Statutes and the prospective adoptive parent or parents may voluntarily participate in a court-approved mediation program to reach a voluntarily mediated post-adoption contact agreement.
+The court with jurisdiction over the proceeding involving the minor under Subchapter I of Chapter 7B of the General Statutes may make the referral to mediation.
+A biological parent who has not reached 18 years of age shall have legal capacity to enter a post-adoption contact agreement and shall be as fully bound by the agreement as if the biological parent had attained 18 years of age. - The Administrative Office of the Courts shall develop and make available appropriate (b) forms for implementation of this section. - Jurisdiction and venue for approval of such agreement shall be before the district court with jurisdiction over the proceeding involving the minor under Subchapter I of Chapter 7B of the General Statutes. - Other people may be invited to participate in the mediation by mutual consent of the parent(s) executing a relinquishment and the prospective adoptive parent or parents.
+However, these invitees shall not be parties to any agreement reached during that mediation and shall not receive copies of any agreement. - Mediation proceedings and information relating to those proceedings under this (e) section shall be confidential.
 Information or the statements of any person participating in the mediation shall not be disclosed or used in any subsequent proceeding.
 Regardless, evidence that would otherwise be admissible at trial shall not be rendered inadmissible as a result of its use in a mediation proceeding.
-There shall be no record made of any mediation proceedings under this subsection, and the mediator shall destroy all of his or her notes immediately after the mediation. - (f) The voluntarily mediated agreement shall be reviewed by the court to determine whether the agreement should be incorporated into a court order.
-Only persons who executed the post-adoption contact agreement are parties to the action and the court shall not allow intervention by any other person.
-The parties shall not be entitled to the appointment of counsel.
-The court shall close the hearing to all persons, except the parties, their attorneys, and any
+There shall be no record made of any mediation proceedings under this section, and the mediator shall destroy all of his or her notes immediately after the mediation. - The voluntarily mediated agreement shall be reviewed by the court having jurisdiction of the minor under Subchapter I of Chapter 7B of the General Statutes within 48 hours of signing the agreement to determine whether the agreement should be incorporated into a court order.